 - a.
 Review.
 The aeromedical health care provider reviews the individual health record, FDME, and FDHS with, and counsels the examinee, regarding- - (1) Conditions found during the FDME. - (2) Continuing care, including annual waiver requirements, of conditions under treatment and/or waiver. - (3) General preventive health education, including, but not limited to smoking, cholesterol control, weight control, drug, and alcohol abuse, and other high-risk behavior. - (4) Profile status.
 The PULHES section of the DD Form 2808 and e-Profile will document the examinee's current PULHES profile status.
 Any changes to the PULHES must be done on a DA Form 3349-SG in e-Profile. - b.
 Class 1 and initial classes 2, 2F, 2P, 3, and 4.
 Completed FDMEs (originals of DD Form 2807-1, DD Form 2808, and other supporting documents) accomplished for application to aviation and aviation medicine training programs will proceed through the applicant's procurement chain of command, preferably via AERO, to Director, USAAMA for central aeromedical review and disposition.
 The FS's office must place a copy of the FDME and all enclosures in the electronic medical record or STR and retain a copy in the office for a minimum of 2 years for submissions that did not use AERO.
 The AERO serves as a repository for the information.
 In no case does the applicant, or other individuals not in the procurement chain of command, receive the originals.
 The Director, USAAMA, must make a final recommendation of fitness for flying duties before accepting and assigning initial applicants for aviator, UAS, ATC, and aviation medicine training programs. - c.
 Trained classes 2, 2F, 2P, 3, and 4.
-Completed FDMEs and FDHSs (DD Form 2808 and DD Form 2807-1 or DA Form 4497, other supporting documents, and, if applicable, Aeromedical Summary) is forwarded directly to the Director, USAAMA, for central aeromedical review and disposition.
+Completed FDMEs and FDHSs (DD Form 2808 and DD Form 2807-1 or DA 4497, other supporting documents, and, if applicable, AMS) is forwarded directly to the Director, USAAMA, for central aeromedical review and disposition.
 The FS's office must place a copy of the FDME or FDHS and all enclosures in the electronic medical record or STR and retain a copy in the office for a minimum of 2 years if submission is not accomplished via AERO.
 AERO serves as a repository for the information. - d.
 Tracking.
 The FS tracks FDMEs and FDHSs via AERO from initiation to final recommendation and/or disposition by USAAMA to include disposition by the waiver authority.
-The AERO report "My Submissions Stats" and other tools available support flight physical and waiver tracking.
-If disqualified, the flight surgeon and aviation unit take action, per AR 600-105 and AR 600-106. - e.
+The AERO report "My e.
 Distribution of documentation.
 Waiver and suspension recommendation letters are documents shared between USAAMA and the waiver authority and do not belong in the flight record.
-Abbreviated waiver disposition letters generated by the waiver authority are filed in the individual flight record folder (IFRF).
-Health Insurance Portability and Accountability Act rules and regulations regarding protected health information are always respected.
+Abbreviated waiver disposition letters generated by the waiver authority are filed in the individual flight record folder HIPAA rules and regulations regarding protected health information are always respected.